stevetsa/awesome-metadata/README.md

 [ISA Abstract Model](http://isa-specs.readthedocs.io/en/latest/isamodel.html) - This ISA specification defines an Abstract Model of the metadata framework.
 The ISA Abstract Model has been implemented in two format specifications, ISA-Tab and ISA-JSON, both of which have supporting tools and services associated with them.
 The format specifications are also available for additional tooling to take advantage of ISA-formatted content.

+[NCI Thesaurus](https://ncit.nci.nih.gov/ncitbrowser/) - (NCIt) provides reference terminology for many NCI and other systems.
+It covers vocabulary for clinical care, translational and basic research, and public information and administrative activities.

+[NCI Metathesaurus](https://ncim.nci.nih.gov/ncimbrowser/) -(NCIm) is a wide-ranging biomedical terminology database that covers most terminologies used by NCI for clinical care, translational and basic research, and public information and administrative activities.

 ## Tools
 (Sort alphabetically.)